 Halloween Etiquette Tips

-In fact, there are two sets of etiquette rules:
+There are two sets of etiquette rules:

-1. one for those costumed trick-or-treaters; and
+1. For those costumed trick-or-treaters; and

-2. another for people distributing the treats.
+2. For people distributing the treats.

 Our tips provide some guidelines for all those little ghouls and goblins as they parade from house to house, as well as for the people at the houses handing out treats.

-Read my interview on News 1130 » (2017)
+Read my interview on News 1130 » (from 2017)

-Halloween etiquette for Trick-or-Treaters:
+Halloween Etiquette for Trick-or-Treaters

 • Respect the lights on/off rule.
 If the lights are off at the front of the house, skip that house.
 The people are not home, have no candy left, or are not participating in the event.